tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/ARCHITECTURE.md

 - E. The validator component acts on the model validation request of the actor edit context by bubbling it up to the root edit context, if the actor edit context is not reference equal to the root edit context.

-- F. The validator component acts on the field validation request of the actor edit context by delegating it to the ancestor component validator.
+- F. The validator component acts on the field validation request of the actor edit context by delegating it to the ancestor validator component.